jburzynski/TypeGenDocs/source/attributes.rst

 TsDefaultValueAttribute
 =======================

-To indicate a default value for a TypeScript property (available only for classes), the *TsDefaultValue* attribute can be used:
+To indicate a default value for a TypeScript property, the *TsDefaultValue* attribute can be used:

 .. code-block:: csharp